Why I Stopped Intermittent Fasting

 I by no means have everything figured out.
 Far from it, actually.
 But I’m always trying to search for truth, even if it goes completely against everything I thought I knew about health.

-So, instead of jumping from one health fad to another, it’s absolutely vital to understand the science behind certain diets, supplements, and healing modalities.
+So, instead of jumping from one health fad to another, it’s absolutely vital to understand the science behind specific diets, supplements, and healing modalities.

 This brings me to the science behind intermittent fasting.